timescale/docs/use-timescale/compression/modify-compressed-data.md

 In TimescaleDB&nbsp;2.11 and later, you can insert data into compressed chunks.
 This works even if the data you are inserting has unique constraints, and those constraints are preserved during the insert operation.
-This is done by using a PostgreSQL function that decompresses relevant data on the fly to check if the new data breaks unique checks.
+This is done by using a PostgreSQL function that decompresses relevant data during the insert to check if the new data breaks unique checks.
 This means that any time you insert data into a compressed chunk, a small amount of data is decompressed to allow a speculative insertion, and block any inserts which could violate constraints.

 </Tab>